 The following quotes are from the 2006 US National Research Council report Fluoride in Drinking Water: A Scientific Review of EPA’s Standards, which is the most comprehensive review of fluoride toxicity to date.
 I have read the report in full, and the quotes are my own selection.
 They are intended to highlight some key points, not provide a complete summary.
 The page numbers are from the PDF, and do not match those of the version which can be read online.
 References have been omitted here, and may be found in the original document.
-Quotes from the report relating to biological effects can be found here.
+This page only includes quotes relating to fluoride exposure, not its biological effects.

 p 19 “In practice, most fluorine added to drinking water is in the form of fluosilicic acid (fluorosilicic acid, H2SiF6) or the sodium salt (sodium fluosilicate, Na2SiF6), collectively referred to as fluorosilicates; for some small water systems, fluoride is added as sodium fluoride (NaF).”

 Exposures in subpopulations